liferay/enablement-bootcamp-clarity/README.md

     git clone https://github.com/liferay/enablement-bootcamp-clarity.git
     ```

+    Once cloned, navigate into the project's folder.

+    ```
+    cd enablement-bootcamp-clarity
+    ```

 1. Perform a git fetch, a day before the training starts, to ensure you have the latest version.

     ```
     git fetch origin
     ```

-1. Checkout the exercise-01 branch.
+1. Checkout the main branch.

     ```
-    git checkout exercise-01
+    git checkout main
     ```

-1. To ensure you have the most recent content for exercise-01 branch, run the following command.
+1. To ensure you have the most recent content for main branch, run the following command.

     ```
-    git pull origin exercise-01
+    git pull origin main
     ```

 1. In the terminal, navigate to the root folder of the repository and run the following command.